 The coronavirus may have been the catalyst the healthcare industry needed.
-As social distancing has become mandatory, services like telehealth, virtual visits, and concierge care are now the channels in which many medical professionals are engaging with patients.
+As social distancing has become mandatory, services like telehealth, virtual visits, and concierge care are now the channels through which many medical professionals engage with patients.
 With social distancing likely to continue for several months, this will be the first in many changes to medical care that will become routine.

 As far back as February, the World Health Organization (WHO) warned that global demand for consumables for medical providers was 100 times higher than normal; consequently, prices were 20 times higher, stockpiles were depleted and there was a four-to-six-month backlog.
 Only now are those demands beginning to be addressed in the worst affected countries.